Skip to main content

 Each user can perform actions based on the roles that are assigned to them in the organization.
 Each user is assigned one or more of the following roles.

-User administrators manage users in the organization, including inviting new users, assigning roles, and enabling or disabling users.
+• Manage users in the organization, including inviting new users, resending invitations, assigning roles, resetting passwords and multifactor authentication, and enabling or disabling users

 An organization must have at least one active user administrator; however, at least two user administrators is highly recommended for redundancy and security.